-This Milwaukee County and Dane County project secures representation for tenants in court facing eviction.
-Volunteer Lawyers provide the following services including, but not limited to: advising tenants on eviction-related issues, negotiating with opposing parties in working out settlement agreements, representing tenants in Small Claims Court in front of a commissioner and/or a judge.
+This Milwaukee County project secures representation in court for tenants facing eviction.
+Volunteer Lawyers provide the following services: advising tenants on eviction-related issues, negotiating with opposing parties in working out settlement agreements, representing tenants in Small Claims Court in front of a commissioner and/or a judge.
 The project offers two types of representation opportunities for Volunteer Lawyers:

-§ Brief services - representation on first court hearing in front of a commissioner); and
+§ Brief Service - representation on first court hearing in front of a commissioner; and

 § “Lawyer for a Day” - representation at trial or other contested motion hearing.

-Provide legal aid to low-income students attending Milwaukee Area Technical College and Madison College and other technical colleges throughout the state.
-The project offers pro bono opportunities to improve the education and employment outcomes of these students by resolving or mitigating civil legal problems that prevent them from getting a degree, using their degree, or achieving the highest level of occupational credentialing and licensing.
-This project offers regular clinic hours focusing on:
+Legal Action’s Student Legal Aid project collaborates with Lawyers For Learners to improve the education and employment outcomes for students by resolving or mitigating civil legal problems that prevent them from getting a degree, using their degree, or achieving the highest level of occupational credentialing and licensing.

 Domestic Abuse Injunction (DAI) Project